syncfusion-content/maui-docs/MAUI/DataGrid/export-to-excel.md

 # Export To Excel in MAUI DataGrid (SfDataGrid)

-The SfDataGrid allows for exporting data to Excel, providing various customization options such as personalized appearance, excluding certain columns, excluding headers, adjusting custom row height, modifying custom column width, and more.
+The SfDataGrid enables data export to Excel, offering several customization options such as personalized appearance, exclusion of specific columns or headers, adjustment of custom row height and column width, and more.

-The following NuGet package should be installed to export the SfDataGrid to Excel file.
+To export the SfDataGrid to an Excel file, the following NuGet package should be installed.

 <table>
 <tr>